stripe/stripe-go/README.md

 }
 ```

-Some loggers like [Logrus][logrus] support this interface out-of-the-box so
+Some loggers like [Logrus][logrus] and Zap's [SugaredLogger][sugaredlogger]
-it's possible to set `DefaultLeveledLogger` to a `*logrus.Logger` directly.
-For
+support this interface out-of-the-box so it's possible to set
-others (Zap for example) it'll be necessary to write a thin shim layer to
+`DefaultLeveledLogger` to a `*logrus.Logger` or `*zap.SugaredLogger` directly.
-support them.
+For others it may be necessary to write a thin shim layer to support them.

 ### Writing a Plugin